Robpol86/robpol86.com/_posts/2012-07-18-Atrix-Lapdock-with-a-Raspberry-Pi.md

 ---
+category: lapdock
 layout: post
+modified: 2012-07-19
 title: Atrix Lapdock with a Raspberry Pi
-category: lapdock
-modified: 2012-07-19
-comments: true
-share: true
 ---

 The Lapdock works great with the Raspberry Pi, but with a few caveats: